Jessica Jung: 2015–2016: Acting and solo debut

-In 2015, Jessica was confirmed to be the female lead in the Chinese romantic comedy film titled I Love That Crazy Little Thing, alongside William Chan and Nicholas Tse.
-The film was released in August 2016, and Jessica collaborated with Chan on the theme song "Love!
+In 2015, Jung was confirmed to be the female lead in the Chinese romantic comedy film titled I Love That Crazy Little Thing, alongside William Chan and Nicholas Tse.
+The film was released in August 2016, and Jung collaborated with Chan on the theme song "Love!
 Love!
 Aloha!".
 On August 6, 2015, SM Entertainment released an official statement stating that the company and the former member of Girls' Generation had officially parted ways.
-The following year, Jessica was confirmed to be the female lead in the autobiographical film about Stephon Marbury titled My Other Home, alongside Marbury himself.
+The following year, Jung was confirmed to be the female lead in the autobiographical film about Stephon Marbury titled My Other Home, alongside Marbury himself.
 She was also cast in the short action comedy Two Bellmen Three alongside Ki Hong Lee.
 She took a part in Chinese sport's variety show YES!
 Coach as well, where she participated in a swimming competition after being trained by professional swimmer Sun Yang.
-Jessica then became the main host of the beauty show Beauty Bible, alongside Kim Jae-kyung.
+Jung then became the main host of the beauty show Beauty Bible, alongside Kim Jae-kyung.

-In February 2016, Jessica announced that her first solo album would be released under her new agency, Coridel Entertainment.
+In February 2016, Jung announced that her first solo album would be released under her new agency, Coridel Entertainment.
 In April 2016, representatives announced that Jung would release her first album in May.
 On April 30, Coridel Entertainment released the track list which included the title track "Fly" featuring Fabolous.
 Jung wrote and composed four of the six tracks.
 The name of the extended play was revealed to be With Love, J, and was released on May 17, 2016, along with the lead single, "Fly".
 The music video for "Fly" amassed over 2 million views within 24 hours of its release.
 A video for the second single, "Love Me the Same," was released the following day on May 18, 2016.
 With Love, J topped eight music charts, and also ranked first on the Hanteo Weekly Chart and Gaon Weekly Album Chart.
 The English-language version of the EP, released on May 27, features five of the original six tracks.
 The same year, Jung held an Asian fan-meet tour which commenced in Seoul on June 1, continuing on to other countries such as Thailand, Taiwan, and Japan.
 The tour ended on November 5 in Shanghai.
-Further shows scheduled to take place in Singapore, Indonesia, Philippines, and Vietnam were cancelled due to health problems and concerns of overwork for Jessica before the release of her next album.
+Further shows scheduled to take place in Singapore, Indonesia, Philippines, and Vietnam were cancelled due to health problems and concerns of overwork for Jung before the release of her next album.
 In December, Jung made a comeback with a Christmas EP called Wonderland, composed of six songs, four of which she took part in writing.
 The album, and its eponymous title track, was released on December 10.
 It also has an English-language version, with four of the six original Korean tracks.